GoogleCloudPlatform/podcast/site/content/post/episode-77-basecamp-networks-with-craig-ganssle/index.md

 if people are in San Francisco they should head over to the [Playcrafting & Extra Life 24 Hour Game Fest](https://www.eventbrite.com/e/playcrafting-extra-life-24-hour-game-fest-tickets-33350827222) where we are raising money for the UCSF Benioff Children's Hospitals.

-{{< transcript "FRANCESC: Hi, and welcome to episode number 77 of the weekly \"Google Cloud Platform Podcast.\" I am Francesc Campoy, and I'm here with my colleague Mark Mandel.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 77 of the weekly \"Google Cloud Podcast.\" I am Francesc Campoy, and I'm here with my colleague Mark Mandel.
 Hey, Mark, how are you doing?" >}}

 MARK: I'm doing very well.
 How are you doing, Francesc?